Kunull/Writeups/docs/UnderTheWire/Century/Century.md

 &nbsp;

-## Century 1
+## Century 1 -> 2

-> _The password for Century2 is the build version of the instance of PowerShell installed on this system._
+> The password for Century2 is the build version of the instance of PowerShell installed on this system.

 We can obtain the build version using **$psVersionTable**_**:**_